 If the attention has been shifted to something else, then it is indicative of the leader appropriately aligning the effort or bringing it to an end.

 Whether advancing technology is detracting from fundamental skills or causing organizational attention deficit, it creates a paradox.
 Quite simply, the more efficient and “just in time” capability that technology provides, the more leaders and organizations can actually complete their tasks.

-This technology paradox also referred to as the productivity paradox (Brynjolfsson, 1993; Solow 1987), is something that receives significant attention through research and analysis.
-But it seems to fall short of anything conclusive evidenced by society’s continual desire to use more.
+This technology paradox also referred to as the productivity paradox, is something that receives significant attention through research and analysis.
+But it seems to fall short of anything conclusive, evidenced by society’s continual desire to use more.

 Nevertheless, the rate of technological advancements continues to accelerate.
 Its demand is growing, and the standards and required infrastructure change daily.
 Prices for software and hardware are falling, but total costs continue to grow.

-Though technology can be more efficient and in some cases more effective, it may cost more to implement and sustain the benefits that typically do not immediately show.
+Though technology can be more efficient and sometimes more effective, it may cost more to implement and sustain the benefits that typically do not immediately show.
 Leaders must work together to plan effectively to leverage technologies that lessen anxiety, promote change, and maximize cost-effectiveness.